Ryan Trann

 7 min read

 Video is quickly becoming the format of choice for content on the internet.
-If you're building an MVP with user-generated video, you'll need to let users upload a file, store it, and play it back.
-This guide walks through a minimal video upload implementation using Next.js with Supabase or Firebase storage, a CDN backed URL, and a database table for tracking videos.
+To create an MVP with user-generated video uploads, you not only need to allow users to upload files, you also need to store them and let users play them back.
+This guide shows how to upload videos using Next.js with Supabase or Firebase storage, a CDN URL, and a database table to track videos.

 First time with Supabase or Firebase?